donsez/bd/postgres/README.md

 -- Show persons
 SELECT * FROM PERSON;

--- Show persons with 'undefined' level
-SELECT * FROM PERSON WHERE LEVEL IS NOT NULL;
+-- Show persons with 'undefined' (aka 'unknown') level SELECT * FROM PERSON WHERE LEVEL IS NOT NULL;

--- Update level of persons with 'undefined' level UPDATE PERSON SET LEVEL=0 WHERE LEVEL IS NOT NULL;
+-- Update level of persons with 'undefined' (aka 'unknown') level UPDATE PERSON SET LEVEL=0 WHERE LEVEL IS NULL;

 -- Insert a new row into table PERSON
 INSERT INTO PERSON (NAME, BIRTHDATE) VALUES